Kathmandu City Tour

 Kathmandu isn’t just Nepal’s capital — it’s a living museum of ancient cultures, sacred temples, bustling courtyards, and colorful street life.
 The Kathmandu City Tour by Abound Holidays gives you a front-row seat to the valley’s rich history and spiritual energy.
 In just one day, you’ll visit the most iconic UNESCO World Heritage Sites, including Swayambhunath (Monkey Temple), Patan Durbar Square, Pashupatinath Temple, and Boudhanath Stupa — each with its own stories, rituals, and architectural marvels.
 A lot of visitors leave Kathmandu feeling like they’ve only seen a small piece of it.
 The busy streets, endless temples, and constant motion can be overwhelming without context.
 The city may seem like a beautiful puzzle without a person to show you around, interesting, but difficult to get to grasp.

 That’s where we come in.
-The Kathmandu City Tour isn’t just about sightseeing — it’s about connecting the dots.
+The Kathmandu City Tour isn’t just about sightseeing, it is about connecting the dots.
 You’ll walk through ancient royal squares with a local expert who explains the kings that ruled them.
 You’ll witness live Hindu cremation ceremonies at Pashupatinath and understand their spiritual meaning.
 You’ll climb the steps of Swayambhunath and learn why it’s called the “Monkey Temple.”
 With thoughtful pacing, personal stories, and rich cultural detail, this experience makes the city come alive.

 What to Expect in the Kathmandu City Tour?